clanfear/SOC371/docs/syllabus.md

 #### Discussion Questions

-Students will be required to submit at least two discussion questions via Canvas prior to each lecture meeting.
-These questions will be used to facilitate post-lecture discussion.
+Students will be required to submit two discussion questions via Canvas prior to each lecture meeting.
+These questions will be used to facilitate section discussions (and occasionally lecture clarifications).
 Questions should be open-ended and reflect engagement with the material–that is, they delve deeper into ideas presented in the reading or raise critical questions.
 Questions are due by 5 PM the day before (i.e. 5 PM Sunday for Monday lecture’s readings).
 If there are multiple readings, each question should address a different reading.
+Regardless of the number of readings, please always provide two questions.

 #### Exams

 There will be two midterm and one final exam.
 Exams will focus on application of concepts rather than regurgitation of knowledge.
-Consequently, they are open book and you will have at least a day to work on them.
+Consequently, they are open book and you will have a few days to work on them.
 The format will consist of a number of short answer and essay questions.
 Students are expected to reference course readings with clear citations, e.g. “Shaw & McKay (1942) proposed delinquent subcultures as a mechanism for stability in neighborhood crime rates.”
-Students may refer to other materials, but should do so sparingly and not the exclusion of relevant course material.
+Students may refer to other materials, but should do so sparingly and not to the exclusion of relevant course material.
 If material from outside the course is cited, you must add a *Works Cited* section at the end of the exam with a full, properly formatted (e.g. ASA format) citation for the work.

 Exams must be submitted to Canvas as a raw text (e.g. .txt) or common word processing document (e.g. .docx).
 Files that are “corrupt” or cannot be opened will be treated as handed in at the time a readable file is received.
 You may send the instructor a test file to open if you are unsure about file format compatibility.
-There are no minimum length requirements and maximums will be by word count, so don’t waste your time playing with fonts, formatting, or margins.
+There are no minimum length requirements and maximums will be by question-specific word count, so don’t waste your time playing with fonts, formatting, or margins.
+Exceeding the maximum word length for an answer will result in score deductions.

 ## Course Texts and Readings